Man vs Moor

-The route will be way-marked with blue tape and flags.
-As long as you keep focussed you’ll be fine.
-Marshals will be present at difficult areas or particularly challenging obstacles.
-There will also be event sweepers picking up the route markers behind the last runners .
+The route will be fully way-marked with appropriate signage.
+As long as you keep focused you’ll be fine.
+Marshals will be present at appropriate locations and sweepers will pick up behind the last entrants.

-What if I want to run with my mates?
+What if I want to enter with my mates?

-This is a challenging wild adventure race but that doesnt mean you have to be competitive.
-If you want to enter and take on the route with your mates to gain a sence of achievement then that’s awesome.
+If you want to enter and take on the route with your mates to gain a sense of achievement then that’s awesome.
+Getting out and active with friends is what it’s all about.
 Our events are just as much about inclusion, accessibility and participation as they are about competing.

 I’ve never swum in open water before, can I still enter?